-I had a photo shoot with one of the dancers of the Festival Ballet Providence, Eugenia Zinovieva.
-This was an extension of an idea I had for quite a while where I wanted to photograph the dancer in a different environment than the stage or studio.
+I had a photoshoot with one of the dancers of the Festival Ballet Providence, Eugenia Zinovieva.
+This was an extension of an idea I had for quite a while where I wanted to photograph the dancers in a different environment than the stage or studio.
 Eugenia was interested in the idea and approached me to arrange a shoot.
-I thought it would be interesting to use downtown Providence as the backdrop and use one of the public art pieces that I call the “Steel Donut”.
-To contrast her soft, flexible, organic body against the hard, edgy, inorganic sculpture and use the strong lines of the city as accents where appropriate.
+I thought it would be interesting to use downtown Providence as the backdrop and use one of the public art pieces that I call the “Steel Donut.”
+To contrast her soft, flexible, organic body against the hard, edgy, inorganic sculpture, and use the strong lines of the city as accents where appropriate.

-As I processed the photographs I shared them with Eugenia and she chose a collection of her favorites.
+As I processed the photographs, I shared them with Eugenia, and she chose a collection of her favorites.
 I finalized editing those and shared them with her.
-You may see some on facebook as she decides to share them there.
+You may see some on Facebook as she decides to share them there.
 To that collection, I added a few that were not appealing to her from a dance point but attractive to me from a photographic perspective and decided to process them further to augment the incongruity of seeing a ballerina on the streets of Providence.
-The collection you will see here are processed to resemble the cross-processed photographs of the film days where, by accident or deliberate intention, photographers developed a type of film in developers meant for a different type.
-Processing color negative film in a slide film developer or Kodachrome in Ectachrome baths would produce unexpected results where colors would somewhat shift and look edgy.
+The photographs you will see in this collection are processed to resemble the cross-processed photographs of the film days.
+Photographers developed, by accident or with deliberate intention, a type of film in developers meant for a different type.
+Processing color negative film in a slide film developer or Kodachrome in Ectachrome baths would produce unexpected results where colors would shift and look edgy.
 The wrong appearance of the colors in this collection is intentional and the result of the special processing I applied to them for this result.

-Before viewing the photographs, take a look at the short bio of Eugenia, a very good dancer and equally good photography model willing to try different things.
-Thank you, Eugenia, for a great photo shoot.
+Before viewing the photographs, view the short bio of Eugenia, an excellent dancer and equally good photography model willing to try different things.
+Thank you, Eugenia, for a great photoshoot.